Vector partition functions and Kronecker coefficients: A vector partition function for Kronecker coefficients

 The rational series $F_{2,2}$ is not directly the generating series for the Kronecker coefficients because we truncated some polynomials in its construction.
 The main result of this section, Theorem~\ref{thm:MAIN1}, is an exact formula for the Kronecker coefficients in the $n=m=2$ case.

-We ask ourselves: What do the terms in $a_{\lambda+\delta_{nm}}[XY]-S(a_{\lambda+\delta_{nm}}[XY])$ look like?
-The difference is described in the precise affine combinations of the parts of $\lambda$ appearing in the left-hand side of Eq.~\eqref{main}.
-In the case $n=m=2,$ we identify these affine combinations.
-Since $\ell(\lambda)\le 4,$ the number of terms (here, $4!=24$) in the expansion of the alternant $a_{\lambda+\delta_4}[XY]$ is fixed.
+Since $\ell(\lambda)\le 4,$ the number of terms in the expansion of the alternant $a_{\lambda+\delta_4}[XY]$ is $4!=24$.
 However, it turns out that only \textit{seven} terms contribute to the Kronecker coefficient.
 The following theorem explicitly identifies which terms of the alternant contribute to the Kronecker coefficient.
-The polynomial in Theorem~\ref{7termF22Alternant} is minimal in the following sense: Example~\ref{Ex7terms} below exhibits a combination in which all seven terms contribute nontrivially to the Kronecker coefficient, with NO cancellation between any pairs of terms.
+The polynomial in Theorem~\ref{7termF22Alternant} is minimal: Example~\ref{Ex7terms} exhibits a combination in which all seven terms contribute nontrivially to the Kronecker coefficient, with NO cancellation between any pairs of terms.